GMOD/jbrowse-components/website/docs/developer_guides/pluggable_elements.md

 - Choose "static-blocks" rendering styles, which keeps contents stable while the user scrolls, or "dynamic-blocks" that update on each scroll

-Example tracks: the `@jbrowse/plugin-alignments` exports multiple track
+Example tracks: the `@jbrowse/plugin-alignments` exports multiple track types:
-types:

-- `SNPCoverageTrack` - this track type actually derives from the WiggleTrack type
-- `PileupTrack` - a track type that draws alignment pileup results
+- `VariantTrack` - displays variant features
+- `FeatureTrack` - displays generic features including gene glyphs
-- `AlignmentsTrack` - combines `SNPCoverageTrack` and `PileupTrack` as "subtracks"
+- `AlignmentsTrack` - shows both a pileup or reads and the coverage as a quantiative track

 ### Displays